plancomps/CBS-beta/CBS-beta/Languages-beta/IMP/index.md

 > for arithmetic and Boolean expressions, and variable assignment,
 > conditional, while loop and sequential composition constructs for statements.

 IMP is useful for a first illustration of CBS.
-The start of the definition of IMP in CBS is at [IMP-Start].
+The start of the specification of IMP in CBS is at [IMP-Start].

 [IMP in the K framework]: http://www.kframework.org/language-pdfs/new/imp.pdf